 Continue your walk along Lower Water Street and you’ll end up at the Maritime Museum of the Atlantic.
 Nova Scotia’s rich historic maritime past is remembered as well as it houses a permanent Titantic exhibit.

 A bit of the macabre awaits those who venture over to Fairview Cemetery.
-This is where 12o victims of the RMS Titanic disaster are buried.
+This is where 120 victims of the RMS Titanic disaster are buried.
 Staggered rows of square granite headstones all have the same date of death inscribed: April 15, 1912.
-Of the 120 victims recovered, only tw0-thirds were ever identified.
+Of the 120 victims recovered, only two-thirds were ever identified.

-Because Halifax was the nearest port to the sinking, rescue ships were dispatched from the seaport, only to return with the 120 bodies and bits of personal belongings.
+Because Halifax, Nova Scotia was the nearest port to the sinking, rescue ships were dispatched from the seaport, only to return with the 120 bodies and bits of personal belongings.
 The cemetery has become a popular tourist attraction in recent years.

 It is possible to visit both Peggy’s Cove, explore downtown Halifax on a self-guided walking tour and still have time to meander along the Harbourwalk.
 Don’t forget to buy some homemade chocolates and fudge candy. too.

-Cruising to New England: Read about what to do in Bar Harbor, Maine
+Cruising New England: What to do in Bar Harbor, Maine